vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 **Table 12: Properties Tab**

-To add a new user defined property in case one the following properties in the table isn't defined, press the plus button **+**.

 | Property | Value     |
 | :------------- | :------------- |
 | **Kafka Brokers**       | `sandbox-hdp.hortonworks.com:6667` |